 If at any time you put an unwanted note, move your cursor above it and press Backspace.
 Read what follows to know of the ways to listen to your notes.

 Playing the music

-One other way is to press Space in the pattern viewer: this plays the line where your cursor is.
+One other way is to press Enter in the pattern viewer: this plays the line where your cursor is.

 Another handy way to play and edit the song is to press the play song icon (or press F9) like seen before, but then click on at the top of the pattern viewer or press Ctrl + F: your cursor will not follow the what is played anymore: you can thus add notes while the song is played.
 Added notes won’t be heard anymore till the “play cursor” reaches them.

 By now, if you entered the notes correctly, you should hear this: